Reopen NY: Westchester County and the Mid-Hudson region enter Phase 2

-For those who live in Dutchess, Orange, Ulster, Sullivan, Putnam, Rockland and Westchester counties, Phase 2 means for the first time in three months, you can walk into a retail store.
+For those who live in Dutchess, Orange, Ulster, Sullivan, Putnam, Rockland and Westchester counties, Phase 2 means for the first time in three months, residents can walk into a retail store or dine outside at a restaurant.

-Restaurants can now offer outdoor dining, and white-collar offices like law firms, real estate companies, and government offices - are all allowed to reopen now, as are hair salons and barbershops.
+Law firms, real estate companies, commercial building management, and government offices are also allowed to reopen, as are hair salons and barbershops.
+Nail salons, however, remain closed.

-However, indoor malls where you cannot enter the store from the outside will remain closed.

 Local governments are also allowed to grant permits to restaurants so they can use parking space to expand their outdoor seating.

+--Places of public amusement, including amusement parks, water parks, aquariums, zoos, arcades, fairs, children's play centers, funplexes, theme parks, bowling alleys, family and children's attractions

-Long Island is expected to enter Phase 2 of reopening on Wednesday.
+Long Island is expected to enter Phase 2 of reopening on Wednesday, while New York City only entered Phase 1 on Monday, June 8.

 MORE CORONAVIRUS COVID-19 COVERAGE